Cohomological representations for real reductive groups: Desiderata on cohomological representations

-\begin{proof} It is easy to see that the restriction $\pi_1 = f^\star(\pi_2)$ of $\pi_2$ to $\sG_1(\R)$ is a finite direct sum of irreducible representations of $\G_1(\R)$.
-Next we note that the assertions in the proposition hold when $\pi_2$ is a discrete series representation in which case its restriction $\pi_1 = f^\star(\pi_2)$ to $\sG_1(\R)$ is a finite direct sum of irreducible discrete series representation, and all the constituents of $\pi_1$ are in the same $L$-packet, and the one dictated by the morphism of $L$-groups: $f: {}^L {\sG}_2 \rightarrow {}^L {\sG}_1$.
-This is clear since $\pi_1$ is clearly a discrete series representation of $\sG_1(\R)$, and has an infinitesimal character, therefore by Lemma \ref{induced} on discrete series representations for $\sG_1(\R)$, $\pi_1$, which clearly has a central character, is a finite sum of discrete series representations of $\sG_1(\R)$ belonging to one $L$-packet.
-Once the result is there for discrete series, it is clear too for tempered representations, and then for general representations it follows by Langlands quotient formalism, see section 4 of \cite{AP} for details.
+\begin{proof} It is easy to see that the restriction $\pi_1 = f^*(\pi_2)$ of $\pi_2$ to $\sG_1(\R)$ is a finite direct sum of irreducible representations of $\G_1(\R)$.
+Next we note that the assertions in the proposition hold when $\pi_2$ is a discrete series representation in which case its restriction $\pi_1 = f^*(\pi_2)$ to $\sG_1(\R)$ is a finite direct sum of irreducible discrete series representation, and all the constituents of $\pi_1$ are in the same $L$-packet, and the one dictated by the morphism of $L$-groups: $f: {}^L {\sG}_2 \rightarrow {}^L {\sG}_1$.
+This is clear since $\pi_1$ is clearly a discrete series representation of $\sG_1(\R)$, and has an infinitesimal character, therefore by the well-known result on discrete series representations for $\sG_1(\R)$: any two discrete series representations of $\sG_1(\R)$ with the same central and infinitesimal character are in the same $L$-packet, $\pi_1$, which clearly has a central character, is a finite sum of discrete series representations of $\sG_1(\R)$ belonging to one $L$-packet.
+Once the result is there for discrete series, it is clear too for tempered representations, and then for general representations it follows by the Langlands quotient formalism, see section 4 of \cite{AP} for details. \end{proof}